- Entertainment and Media»

 7. Roy Buchanan: An amazing blues musician from Arkansas who had mastered tone and technique with his Telecaster like few guitar players before him.
 Les Paul once said regarding his playing style "He travels down a different road."
 I did see him in concert at Stony Brook University when I was a teenager.
 His performance was memorable.
 He was a big influence on Jeff Beck.
 I love his version of "Green Onions" at Carnegie Hall.

 8. Eddie van Halen: speed, skill, musical and has contributed so much to making van Halen a global rock band.
 His leads in "Jump" and "Runnin with the Devil" are just a few examples of how well he plays.

 9. Pete Townshend: showman extraordinaire, creative guitar genius.
 Love his playing/riff in “Eminence Front” and in so many classic Who songs, too many to mention.

 There’s many more memorable and influential guitarist that deserve mention and could easily float in between my 6-10 list above.
-Among them; the well-respected Chet Atkins, Roy Clark, Mark Knopfler, Lee Ritenour, BB King, Albert King, Albert Collins, Buddy Guy, Dickey Betts, Duane Allman, Joe Walsh, Steve Lukather, Jerry Garcia, Eric Johnson, George Harrison, David Gilmour, Chuck Berry and the legendary solid-body electric guitar pioneer and player; Les Paul.
+Among them; the well-respected Chet Atkins, Roy Clark, Danny Gatton, Mark Knopfler, Larry Carlton, Lee Ritenour, BB King, Albert King, Albert Collins, Buddy Guy, Dickey Betts, Duane Allman, Joe Walsh, Jerry Garcia, Eric Johnson, George Harrison, David Gilmour, Chuck Berry and the legendary solid-body electric guitar pioneer and player; Les Paul.